 March 15th, 2022 | By Jscrambler | 4 min read

-It’s precisely in this interface between development and security teams that DevSecOps becomes a reality.
-In this article, we will go over the specifics of DevSecOps and how teams should address this topic.
+It is precisely at this interface between development and security teams that DevSecOps becomes a reality.
+We explore the specifics of DevSecOps and how teams should address this topic.

-One of the key security steps in a DevSecOps strategy is addressing vulnerabilities in the source code, which could be leveraged by attackers as a way to infiltrate the system.
+One of the critical security steps in a DevSecOps strategy is addressing vulnerabilities in the source code, which attackers could leverage to infiltrate the system.

 ISO 27001 Standard

-As such, technologies like SAST/DAST have been widely used to scan and fix these vulnerabilities in the application.
+As such, technologies like SAST and DAST have been widely used to scan and fix these vulnerabilities in the application.
 However, finding and fixing vulnerabilities only answers some of the security requirements in the early application development stages.

-As outlined by OWASP, security and development teams must also consider the threats of tampering and reverse engineering, which are especially important in applications that handle sensitive data and critical operations (banking, e-commerce, healthcare, etc).
+As outlined by OWASP, security and development teams must also consider the threats of tampering and reverse engineering, which are especially important in applications that handle sensitive data and critical operations (banking, e-commerce, healthcare, software, gaming, media, etc.).
 Here, we find a missing piece of DevSecOps: source code protection.